rfortherestofus/blog/ggplot2-theme/ggplot2-theme.md

 - `hjust`: horizontal justification between 0 and 1.
 Left-justified is 0, center is 0.5, and right-justified is 1.

+Below, you can see how we use these arguments to customize various elements of our theme.

 ``` r
 nyt_plot <- nyt_plot +
   theme(